Pennant Hills High School: Physical buildings and grounds

 As is commonly the case with such school fires, many student works (notably Visual and Industrial arts HSC projects) were destroyed, causing considerable distress among affected students.
 Also as a result of this fire, many portable classrooms were set up for a number of years, near the main oval and where the COLA (Covered Outdoor Learning Area) is now situated.
 It is estimated that for at least 3 years there could have been up to 20–25 portables (this has not been confirmed).
 What we do know is that in 2005, the number of portables decreased, down to eight.
 In 2006, after the completion of the COLA and the new TAS/VA block, four of these were removed.
 Now (as of April 2009) these four remain.
 Three of these are used by English mainly.
 The other one is used for Special Education, as it has wheelchair access.
 Operation Phoenix Rising oversaw the completion of the rebuilding effort to be completed in 2012.
 In early 2018 2 of the Science portable rooms were removed from the school, these were located on the bottom level of the school.
 Currently (as of June 2018) there are 2 remaining portable rooms which are used by the Special Education Department, these 2 portables are currently located next to the COLA with a wheelchair access ramp.
-In total there are only 2 remaining portables.
+As of 2023, there are no remaining portables.

-The school now has had an elevator installed between levels 2 and 4 (for use by disabled or injured students), and a new Design and Technology and Visual Arts building.
-In 2005, a new Covered Outdoor Learning Area (COLA) was constructed.
+The school now has had a lift installed between levels 2 and 4 (for use by disabled or injured students), and a new Design and Technology and Visual Arts building.
+In 2005, a new Covered Outdoor Learning Area (COLA) was constructed, and in 2022, crickets nets were constructed.